jmmastey/bundler-stats/README.md

       Unpinned Versions   54
             Github Refs   0

 It looks like rails_admin is a huge problem.
-Use `show` to investigate:
+Use `show` to investigate.

     > bundle-stats show rails_admin
     bundle-stats for rails_admin